Niduka292/email-service-backend/README.md

 ### JWT Issues
 - Ensure `jwt.secret` is at least 256 bits (32+ characters)
 - Verify token is being sent in Authorization header: `Bearer <token>`

+## AI Summarization Not Working
+- Crucially: Ensure the GEMINI_API_KEY environment variable is set correctly both locally and in your deployment environment.
+- Check the application logs (logging.level.root=INFO) for any connection errors or API rate limits.

 ### CORS Issues
 - Ensure `WebConfig.java` has correct allowed origins